First-Time Freshman Admission

 Guaranteed Freshman Admission Criteria

-High School Rank in Class Old SAT* New SAT* ACT
+High School Rank in Class SAT ACT

-Top 25% No minimum No minimum No minimum
+Top 25% No minimum No minimum

-Second 25% 1100 SAT 1170 SAT 24 ACT
+Second 25% 1170 SAT 24 ACT

-High School Rank in Class Old SAT* New SAT* ACT
+High School Rank in Class SAT ACT

-Second 25% 900 SAT or higher 980 SAT or higher 19 ACT or higher
+Second 25% 980 SAT or higher 19 ACT or higher

-Third 25% 1000 SAT or higher 1080 SAT or higher 21 ACT or higher
+Third 25% 1080 SAT or higher 21 ACT or higher

-Fourth 25% 1100 SAT or higher 1170 SAT or higher 24 ACT or higher
+Fourth 25% 1170 SAT or higher 24 ACT or higher

 GED Students No minimum score, but scores must be submitted from the testing agency.
 No minimum score, but scores must be submitted from the testing agency.
-No minimum score, but scores must be submitted from the testing agency.

 First-Time Freshman applicants who are in the top 25 percent (first quartile) of their high school graduating class at an accredited high school and meet the first-time freshman curriculum requirements are admitted without minimum score requirements on the ACT or SAT; however, scores must be submitted from the testing agency to UTSA in order to complete the application process.

-Admission by Committee Review
+Admission by Holistic Review

-Applicants ranking in the second, third, or fourth quartile with the required minimum SAT or ACT score and applicants from a home school or unaccredited high school will be considered for admission through Committee Review.
+Applicants ranking in the second, third, or fourth quartile with the required minimum SAT or ACT score and applicants from a home school or unaccredited high school will be considered for admission through Holistic Review.
 Factors considered in the review process will include:

 • Achievement in academic or nonacademic endeavors